There is no disputing Metallica’s distinction as one of the greatest metal bands of all time.

 Newsted would leave the band in 2001, and Metallica released the maligned St. Anger in 2003.
 With Robert Trujillo eventually replacing Newsted, Metallica churned onward, getting back to their thrash roots on 2008’s Death Magnetic and 2016’s Hardwired… to Self-Destruct.
 They have also kept a busy tour itinerary, becoming the only band to play all seven continents (even Antarctica).

-On October 28th, 2021, it will have been 40 years since Hetfield answered Ulrich’s ad in Los Angeles’ Recycler magazine, leading to the formation of Metallica.
-To commemorate the anniversary, we revisited the band’s 20 best songs.
+It’s been more than 40 years since Hetfield answered Ulrich’s ad in Los Angeles’ Recycler magazine, leading to the formation of Metallica.
+To celebrate the world’s biggest metal band, we made our picks for the band’s 20 best songs.

 This article originally ran in 2016 and was updated in 2021.